 Have you shopped around for quotes?

-Shopping around for quotes from different car insurance companies will allow you to get an idea of which policy has an excess that works best for you.
+Shopping around for quotes from different car insurance providers will allow you to get an idea of which policy has an excess that works best for you.
 PD Insurance has a flexible excess option which will allow you to obtain a cheap car insurance policy with an excess that suits your needs.

 Have you taken advantage of car insurance discounts?

 If your goal is to save more money, there may be other ways to reduce your costs.
 With PD Insurance you may be eligible for other car insurance discounts that will allow you to get the savings you need to keep your excess low.
+We have several on offer, such as a discount if you’re the only driver of your car.

 Making a decision

 Choosing a car insurance excess is entirely up to you.
 Some people feel comfortable with a lower excess while some others prefer the savings now that a higher excess can provide.
+Before you choose your excess read this.